 Base Layers Including Thermal and Merino

-Your base layer is worn closest to your skin and will be a constant throughout the day.
-Base layers are designed to both provide a thin layer of warmth close to your body and absorb sweat from the skin, moving it to the surface of the garment.
+The base layer is worn closest to your skin and will be a constant throughout the day.
+Base layers are designed to provide a thin layer of warmth close to your body and absorb sweat from the skin, moving it to the garment’s surface.
 In summer, this process of moisture absorption will help you keep cool, and in winter it will prevent sweat from going cold and settling on your skin, which will help keep you warm.
-One base layer can prove an extremely versatile addition to your wardrobe.
+One base layer can prove an extremely versatile addition to your cold-weather outfits wardrobe.

 Base layers are generally made from synthetic fibres or wool such as merino.
-Cotton also has this absorbing effect but it doesn’t have the ability to transfer the sweat to the surface of the fabric – it will simply get damp and draw heat from the body.
-Synthetic material dries very quickly and remains comfortable even with prolonged activity.
 Merino wool is a great insulator while still wicking away moisture, which makes it perfect for winter sports and activities.

 Fleeces Are Best for Mid-Layer